 - 2 cups heavy whipped cream

-- Peel and dice the peaches or if you want a smooth textured ice cream you can puree the peaches
+- Peel and dice the peaches, or if you want a smooth textured ice cream you can puree the peaches in a food processor.

-- Fold in the diced or pureed peaches and mix until combined
+- Add the diced or pureed peaches and gently mix until combined.

-- Pour the peach ice cream in layers adding the blackberries for each layer.
+- Pour the peach ice cream in layers in the cold container, adding the blackberries for each layer.
 The amount of blackberries to add is your preference.
 You can add a lot or a little.